Supermind (integral yoga): Supramentalisation and the Gnostic being

 According to Sri Aurobindo, full yogic development consists of two parts: the standard yogic goal of ascent into a formless and timeless self, and the descent and establishment of the supramental consciousness into Earthly life.
-Through integral yoga, one actualises the Supermind.
-The supramental consciousness transforms the entire being and leads to the divinisation of the material world.
+Through integral yoga, one actualises the Supermind, for the supramental consciousness transforms the entire being and leads to the divinisation of the material world.

 This supramental transformation gives rise to a new individual, the Gnostic being, which is fully formed by the supramental power.
 Division and ignorance are overcome, and replaced with a unity of consciousness.
 The physical body will be transformed and divinised.
 The gnostic being sees the spirit everywhere in the world, and in every other person.
 This awareness eliminates the usual separation between man and life, and between people.
 One sees that all existences are various forms of the divine reality.
 Every individual existence in life plays a role in the unfolding of existence.
-The Gnostic beings can work together to create a new common life.
-This new life is superior to the present way of being.
-A critical mass of such "gnostic individuals" can create the foundation of a new social life and order.
+The Gnostic beings can work together to create a new common life; this new life is superior to the present way of being.
+A nucleus or sufficient number of such individuals can create the foundation of a new social life and order.
 This will lead to a greater unity, mutuality, and harmony.

 The Supramental Descent

-On 29 February 1956, Sri Aurobindo's co-worker Mirra Alfassa (The Mother), announced, "The manifestation of the Supramental upon earth is no more a promise but a living fact, a reality.
-It is at work here, and one day will come when the most blind, the most unconscious, even the most unwilling shall be obliged to recognize it."
+On 29 February 1956, Mirra Alfassa (The Mother) announced that the manifestation of the Supramental upon earth was no longer a promise but a living fact.
+This event served as the culmination of the work described by Sri Aurobindo, who stated that the "supramental change is a thing decreed and inevitable" and that the Mother’s specific role in their joint yoga was "to bring down the supramental".
+Sri Aurobindo had previously clarified that this descent was not meant to be an arbitrary miracle, but a rapid evolutionary process pouring the Truth-Consciousness into the inferior planes to transform the earth-nature.

-On 1 January 1969, The Mother (at age 90) announced the "arrival" of the "superman consciousness" – "the intermediary between man and the supramental being".
+Subsequently, on 1 January 1969, The Mother (at age 90) experienced the "arrival" of a new consciousness, which she identified on 8 January 1969 as the "superman consciousness" – "the intermediary between man and the supramental being".
+This correlates with Sri Aurobindo's earlier vision that the whole earth-consciousness would not be supramentalised immediately; rather, there would first appear "a new race representing the supermind, as man represents the mind".
+This transitional stage is necessary because the gulf between the human mind and the Supermind is too great to be crossed in a single bound; therefore, intermediate powers must descend to bridge the gap and prepare the physical nature for the supreme Light.